B.B. Wilcox Patent Fruit Jar

 First – It’s completeness in its arrangements and combinations as a Perfect Fruit Preserver.

 Second – It is provided with a divided Ring, which is easily attached to or detached from the Neck of the Jar, and secured by the Bail.

 Third – When the band and bail are applied, its combinations form a complete handle, thereby dispensing with all lifters or other appliances, which have hitherto been in use for removing the Jar from boiling water.

 Fourth – It is constructed with a Glass Cover, which sets over the Neck of the Jar, resting on an elastic band on the outer surface of the shoulder, this preventing any flavor being imparted to the Fruit by metallic or other substances.
 This advantage alone renders its superiority such as to bring it into immediate and general use with the public.

-Toulouse (1969:330) noted that the patent was quite different from the actual jar.
+When looking at the patent, it is quite different from the actual jar.
 The patent calls for a split-ring trunnion, instead of the one-piece band used.
 It also calls for a stamped metal yoke instead of the wire bail, and the yoke had an additional function in closing, with an intervening gasket, a small orifice in the center, or the glass lid which would allow venting during the boiling operation.